-• Limitations on the number of people on board: 2.4 What is design category? on page 12

-- Using the designated areas: 2.5.2 Move safely on board on page 15 - How to recover people from the water: 2.6.2 Man overboard! on page 17
+- Limitations on the number of people on board: 2.4 What is design category? on page 13 - Using the designated areas: 2.5.2 Move safely on board on page 15 - How to recover people from the water: 2.6.2 Man overboard! on page 17

-4.4.3 Safety labels on board
+4.5.3 Safety labels on board

 The safety labels on your boat emphasize important safety precautions, which every crew member must pay attention to.
+Check here what safety labels there are on your boat and where they are located.